Manfred Genditzki: Trial for murder

 On 12 January 2011, the German Federal Court of Justice annulled the court order due to a procedural error and referred the case back to another chamber of the regional court.
 The exchange of the reference act in case of concealed murder would be a change of the legal point of view, which the court should have pointed out according to § 265 StPO in the main hearing.

 On 17 January 2012 the new trial resulted in another life sentence for murder.
 The Chamber considered it proven that Genditzki and Kortüm had got into a dispute during which Genditzki either struck the woman on the head, or hit her so that she fell against a hard object sustaining the two bruises on her head.
 In a panic and with the thought "I'll get help", Genditzki dialed the number of the family doctor twice in quick succession but immediately hung up.
-Fearing he would be indicated, he let water run in the bathtub and drowned Kortüm by pressing her under water for several minutes.
+Fearing he would be indicted, he let water run in the bathtub and drowned Kortüm by pressing her under water for several minutes.
 The appeal against this was rejected as unfounded, since the review of the judgment had not revealed any legal error to the disadvantage of the accused (§ 349 Paragraph 2 StPO).